hybridgroup/gobot/platforms/parrot/bebop/README.md

 ## How to Connect

-The Bebop is a WiFi device, so there is no additional work to establish a connection to a single drone.
-However, in order to connect to multiple drones, you need to perform some configuration steps on each drone via SSH.
+By default, the Parrot Bebop is a WiFi access point, so there is no additional work to establish a connection to a single drone, you just connect to it.

+Once connected, if you want to stream drone video you can either:

+	- Use the RTP protocol with an external player such as mplayer or VLC.
+	- Grab the video frames from the drone's data frames, and work with them directly.